 CORE works by translating developer/engineer-level knowledge (“What do we deploy?”) into a form suitable for policy-level analysis.
 IP protection becomes "what components access proprietary data?", contractual compliance becomes "what third-party APIs are called?", and liability prevention becomes "can we show what guardrails exist in the data flow?"

 CORE not only works as a framework to guide information gathering and system analysis, but crucially, almost all of its steps can be automated, speeding up governance and simultaneously reducing risk.
-It is faster and more structured that questionnaire-based flows and more complete than model-centric approaches.
+It is faster and more structured than questionnaire-based flows and more complete than model-centric approaches.

 The CORE Framework Structure